data-apis/scipy-2023-presentation/paper.rst

    compared to **a-c**.

-The principle aim of the Python array API standard is to facilitate interoperability of array libraries within the SPE.
+The principle aim of the Python array API standard is to facilitate interoperability of array libraries within the ecosystem.
 In achieving this aim, array-consuming libraries, such as those for statistical computing, data science, and machine learning, can decouple their implementations from specific array libraries.
 Decoupling subsequently allows end users to use the